sgorgun/exceptions/README.md

 Open the [ThrowingArgumentOutOfRange.cs](Exceptions/ThrowingArgumentOutOfRange.cs) file, and navigate to the [CheckParameterAndThrowException4](Exceptions/ThrowingArgumentOutOfRange.cs#L23) method.

-Add the code to test if both _l_ and _f_ arguments are in the allowable ranges, and throw the _ArgumentOutOfRangeException_ if any of the method arguments is outside the allowable range.
+Add the code to test if both _l_ and _f_ arguments are in the allowable ranges, and throw the _ArgumentOutOfRangeException_ when any of the method arguments is outside the allowable range.

 | Parameter | Interval        | Allowable Range | Exception                   | Error Message                                |
 |-----------|-----------------|-----------------|-----------------------------|----------------------------------------------|